ptomato/talks/guadec2022/README.md

 <!--
     There are also some resources that exist in other languages but not in JavaScript.
 Notably the GNOME Platform Getting Started is kind of our flagship tutorial now, and is only available in C and Python.
 This would be a great and also impactful project for someone, to port the tutorial to JavaScript.

     On the same site there are more tutorials.
 Some of them exist in JavaScript, but not all.
-Ideally all of these tutorials and code snippets should be available in GJS!
+Ideally all of these tutorials and code snippets should have versions available for GJS!

-    A bit older is How Do I. A lot of the content there has already been moved to GNOME Platform Tutorials, but not all.
+    A bit older resource is How Do I. A lot of the content there has already been moved to GNOME Platform Tutorials, but not all.
 How Do I was pretty much all C code, so there's some porting to do there as well.
 -->

 ---